hummingbot/hummingbot-site/docs/v2-strategies/executors.md

 - `adjust_order_candidate`: Adjusts the order candidate.

 Overall, `PositionExecutor` is a sophisticated class for managing trading positions in the Hummingbot library.
 It offers a wide range of features to control and monitor trades, making it a key component of automated trading strategies.

+### Arbitrage Executors

+Coming soon.

+## Smart Components?

+[Smart Components](https://github.com/hummingbot/hummingbot/tree/master/hummingbot/smart_components) are tools you can use to create automatic, standalone logic for any Script.

+The first Smart Component is the [PositionExecutor](https://github.com/hummingbot/hummingbot/blob/master/hummingbot/smart_components/position_executor/position_executor.py), part of the Directional Framework introduced in version [1.13.0](/release-notes/1.13.0/#directional-framework) that combines this feature along with [Candles Feed](./candles-feed.md) to let users create TA-based strategies.

+### Base Class

+`SmartComponentBase` is a base class you can use to build smart components that interact with the market in your own way.
+It helps manage trades and react to market events.

+Here are some key points about the `SmartComponentBase` class:

+- **Initialization**: When an instance of the class is created, it takes in a strategy, a list of connectors, and an optional update interval.
+The strategy is an instance of `ScriptStrategyBase` and it dictates the overall trading strategy of the bot.
+The connectors are names of the exchanges or markets the bot will operate in.
+The update interval is a float value that determines how often the control loop of the component updates (default is 0.5 seconds).

+- **Event Forwarders**: The class uses `SourceInfoEventForwarder` objects to process various types of events related to trading, such as orders being created, filled, canceled, completed, or failed.
+These forwarders are used to handle events generated from the different markets the bot is operating in.

+- **Control Loop**: The class contains a control loop (a coroutine named `control_loop`) that is started when an instance is created.
+This loop continues running until it's terminated and while it's running, it calls the `control_task` method at the update interval defined during initialization.
+The control loop changes the status of the component and calls `on_start` and `on_stop` methods when it starts and stops respectively.

+- **Market Interactions**: The class has methods to interact with the markets, such as placing an order (`place_order`), getting the price of a trading pair (`get_price`), retrieving the order book (`get_order_book`), checking the balance of an asset (`get_balance`), getting available balance (`get_available_balance`), and getting active orders (`get_active_orders`).

+- **Event Processing**: There are also methods to process different types of events that the forwarders handle.
+These are `process_order_completed_event`, `process_order_created_event`, `process_order_canceled_event`, `process_order_filled_event`, and `process_order_failed_event`.
+These methods are currently not implemented in the base class and are expected to be implemented in a subclass.

+This class is designed to be subclassed, with subclasses providing specific implementations for things like the `control_task` method and the event processing methods.
+It's a key component of the Hummingbot library, providing a foundation for creating sophisticated, automated trading strategies.